We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Another home remedy for warts is vitamin E. This nutrient is vital for a healthy immune system.
 It’s thought to improve your body’s reaction to HPV, but there aren’t any studies to support this claim.

 You can puncture a vitamin E capsule and apply the oil to the wart.
 Protect the wart with a bandage and keep it on overnight.
 Repeat daily for two weeks.

 Shop for vitamin E.

-Honey bees produce resin-like substance called propolis.
+Honey bees produce a resin-like substance called propolis.
 It’s made of plant substances, beeswax, pollen, and bee enzymes.

 Bees offer wart relief

-Research suggests that Propolis has antimicrobial properties and promotes skin cell production.
+Research suggests that Propolis has antiviral properties and promotes skin cell production.
 It’s used to treat acne, wounds, and the herpes simplex virus.
 These benefits may also help heal infected skin and fight HPV.

 To use propolis, apply it on the wart.
 Place a bandage on top and leave overnight.
 Repeat daily.